Public Services (Uniformed Protective)

 The Policing Academy

 Do you want to be a Police Officer?
 The Policing Academy is a 10 week programme designed to inspire, challenge and support students interested in joining the Police.
-It allows students to gain a practical understanding of the application process, initial training and life in the force and is delivered by experienced ex GMP officers.
+It allows students to gain a practical understanding of the application process, initial training and life in the force and is delivered by experienced former Greater Manchester Police officers.

-The course has two units assessed externally and all other units are continually assessed through written assignments, projects, consultations, presentations and case studies.
+The course has two units assessed externally and 11 units are continually assessed through written assignments, projects, consultations, presentations and case studies.

 Enrichment and Work Experience

-You will also have the opportunity to undertake the Level 2 Gym Instructor course.
+You will also have the opportunity to undertake the Level 2 Gym Instructor course through a local company called 88 Fitness Education & Training.
 We are able to offer this at a significantly reduced cost.
 The course is aimed at those wishing to pursue a career within the health and fitness industry, equipping you with the skills, knowledge and understanding to work with gym users and help them to reach their health and fitness goals.
 The qualification is nationally accredited and recognised throughout the UK and overseas.

 Future Career Opportunities

-Students’ progress to careers in many of the uniformed public services as well as to further education, studying for degrees in related subjects such as Criminology and Policing.
+Students progress to careers in many of the uniformed public services as well as to higher education studying degrees in related areas such as criminology and policing.

 Why study at The Sixth Form Bolton?